-[N.B. – Some Hotmail and Outlook e-mail accounts seem to block messages from our server, making it impossible to reset passwords etc. Please contact UKWA for assistance if you think you are experiencing this problem.]
+[N.B. – Some e-mail accounts – including Hotmail and Outlook – seem to block messages from our server, making it impossible to reset passwords etc. Please contact UKWA for assistance if you think you are experiencing this problem.]

 If you need a new password it’s probably best to start at the login page, which is accessed via the main menu (top right-hand side of the website page).
 The next few steps should be fairly easy to follow using the on-screen instructions, but if you’re struggling it may be helpful to print this page for reference.
 (Some accounts – particularly Hotmail – seem to reject the system-generated e-mails that allow you to complete this task, so do get in touch with [email protected] if you still need help after reading this).